department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/benefit-applications.md

 * [Alert boxes](https://design.va.gov/components/alertboxes) are used when you need to make a time-sensitive announcement about when eligibility for a benefit might become available, change, or be affected by the availability of a technical system or too.
 * [Featured content](https://design.va.gov/components/featured-content) can be used to promote the most common benefit scenario for that category of benefits.
 Note: please do not overuse this pattern as it decreases its effectiveness at being more easily seen on the page.
-DO/DON’T illustrations **TK**
-* [Primary buttons](https://design.va.gov/components/buttons#primary-buttons) are used to provide the Veteran with a single call to action to begin the application process.
+* [Primary buttons](https://design.va.gov/components/buttons#primary-buttons) are used to provide the user with a single call to action to begin the application process.
 Note: please only use one button per eligibility page.
 In some cases the button may initiate a wizard, which can walk someone through pre-requisite questions to guide them to the correct form, or in some cases, prevent them from applying using the wrong form.
-DO/DON’T illustration **TK**
 * [Accordions](https://design.va.gov/components/accordions) are used to provide frequently asked questions about benefits eligibility that may not necessarily be the primary reason a user has come to the page.
 * [Sidenav](https://design.va.gov/components/sidenav) can be used to identify secondary or sub audiences relevant to benefit eligibility, such as Active-duty service members,  POWS, or other variations in constituencies that may also be eligible for a benefit in question.
 Note: this should only be used when the benefit

 ---